 Finn – 27 December 2020

 Image Courtesy Stephen Spencer

 Plants in relation to humans

 The first phase, which persisted into modernity, was about plant utility – concerned with plant use as food, materials, and medicines.
-Of these it was the medicinal use that acquired an academic aura.
-Plant powers (a manifestation of the supernatural) could quickly change human lives for better or worse: they required managers who were also mediators with special (often secret) knowledge and access to other worlds -first the shaman/medicine man, then the priest/scribe, followed by the apothecary/physician and leaning towards the role of plant academic.
+In spite of the daily need for plant-based food it was the medicinal use of plants that acquired special significance.
+Plant powers (medicinal properties) were regarded as a manifestation of the supernatural and they could quickly change human lives for better or worse.
+The manipulation of these powers required mediators who possessed the special (often secret) knowledge of how to release these powers.
+Then there was also the role of the bearer of plant wisdom in mediating between the human and spirit worlds.
+A crude lineage can then be drawn between the shaman/medicine man, priest/scribe, apothecary/physician, academic/plant scientist.

 Phase 2 – Botany